Discussion: dialog, conversation, links

 I'd like you to raise questions, make suggestions, crtiticize, and--I hope--add to what I'm doing.

-This website has three discussion areas:
+This website has several discussion areas:

 Links for other websites I recommend: